Haleshot/marimo-tutorials/README.md

 While this repository hosts a variety of tutorials and notebooks, the official community spotlights are featured in a separate repository: [marimo-team/spotlights](https://github.com/marimo-team/spotlights).

+> [!NOTE]
-The spotlights repository features a project or marimo notebook from the community every Thursday.
+> The spotlights repository features a project or marimo notebook from the community every Thursday.
 If you've created a notebook in this repository that you believe would be a good fit for the community spotlight, feel free to open an [issue](https://github.com/marimo-team/spotlights/issues) in the spotlights repository.

 ## Notebook Structure